The 9 Best SAT Books Recommended for Digital SAT Prep

 Now that we've got all that out of the way, let's move on to our list of SAT books.
 Because the best representation of SAT questions always come from the test makers themselves, I'll be starting this list with the College Board's Official SAT Study Guide.

-The College Board's Official SAT Study Guide, 2020 Edition
+The College Board's Official Digital SAT Study Guide

 In past years, I told students that the College Board's SAT guide was the number one, critical book they had to have in their study arsenal.
 Now, I'm saying pretty much the opposite—don't bother!
 Why?
 Because you can find all of its material for free online.

-In between these tests, you can supplement with questions from other books on this list.
-Read on for the pros and cons of the best overall SAT prep book, along with the best books by SAT section.
+Read on for the pros and cons of the best SAT prep book for practice questions, along with the best books by SAT section.

-Students and educators alike have reported having great experiences with Kallis' Redesigned SAT Pattern Strategy book.
-This book provides six full-length practice tests, adding up to around 24 hours of practice testing.
+Students and educators alike have reported that Test Qube's practice tests are very close to the actual digital SAT--which isn't easy to do!
+This book provides seven full-length practice tests, adding up to over 24 hours of practice testing.

 Pros